 WoW Guide: Death Knight – Blood, Frost and Unholy Tank Guide

-With the introduction of the Wrath of the Lichking expansion, a tenth playable class has been introduced into the world of World of Warcraft: The Death Knight is said to offer, for the first time, the ability to perform the duties of a Tank or a Damage Dealer with any of the three talent trees.
+With the introduction of the Wrath of the Lichking expansion, a tenth playable class has been introduced into the world of World of Warcraft: The Death Knight is said to offer, for the time, the ability to perform the duties of a Tank or a Damage Dealer with any of the three talent trees.

 With the introduction of the Wrath of the Lichking expansion, a tenth playable class has been introduced to the world of World of Warcraft: The Death Knight is said to offer, for the first time, the ability to perform the tasks of a tank or a damage dealer with each of the three talent trees.
-In the current of our WoW class guide series, we focus on the Death Knight in the role of a tank and show you which advantages and disadvantages the three talent trees Blood, Frost, and Unholy offer for the frontline fighter.
+In the current guide of our WoW class guide series, we focus on the Death Knight in the role of a tank and show you which advantages and disadvantages the three talent trees Blood, Frost, and Unholy offer for the frontline fighter.
 In addition to various for the tanking fighter in raids and groups, this guide provides Death Knight newcomers with important basics for a good start to their upcoming career as a well-armed closer.

 The Death Knight in Raids